Last Updated on January 17, 2021 by Nina Ahmedow

 Ultimately, we should all be aware that travel is a luxury.
 We should cherish all kinds of travel.
 And, by all means, we can have our preferences when we travel, but we shouldn’t dismiss other forms of travel for no other reason than their popularity with “ordinary” people.

 So don’t be a colonialist elitist.
 Enjoy travel wherever it takes you, and don’t miss out on busy destinations simply because they are not “hidden” to the outsider.
-And who knows, you might even make new friends at one of the more “commercial” destinations.
+And who knows, you might even make new friends at one of the more “commercial” destinations like London.
 Why would you miss out on that opportunity?

 What do you think?
 What’s your opinion about this obsession with hidden gem travel?